markjprice/web-dev-net9/docs/errata/improvements.md

 I wrote, "Editors should name media files descriptively before uploading, for example, `team-photo-john-doe.jpg` instead of `IMG_1234.jpg`."

-But in the next task, I tell the reader to upload sample images `category1.jpeg` to `category8.jpeg`.
+But in the next task, in Step 3, I tell the reader to upload sample images `category1.jpeg` to `category8.jpeg`.
 These images are not named descriptively because they were used earlier in the book to render categories programmtically based on `CategoryId` primary key value.

 In the next edition, I will provide some other images with meaningful names for the reader to upload instead.